n2cholas/shapecheck/README.md

     MisMatch: Argument: b Expected Shape: ('...', 'dim', 1) Actual Shape: (1, 1).
 ```

-You can also name variadic dimensions, to ensure that a contiguous sequence of
+You can also name the variadic dimensions, to ensure that a contiguous sequence
-dimensions match between arguments.
+of dimensions match between arguments.
 For example:

 ```python
 @check_shapes('batch,variadic...', 'variadic...')